Look out for YOLO copycat apps

 According to reviews on Common Sense Media, a parent said “… awful inappropriate comments people leave I was absolutely disgusted!!!
 Teenagers can be mean & this is not an app A teenager should have”.

 Another review said “This app is plain and simply a cyber bullying app among children and adults”

-A spokesperson from Snap Inc (owners of Snapchat) told HuffPost UK: “While Yolo is not owned or affiliated with Snap in any way, we believe that privacy and security are essential to honest self-expression and this philosophy is key to every product that we create,” she said.
+A spokesperson from Snap Inc (owners of Snapchat) told HuffPost UK: “While YOLO is not owned or affiliated with Snap in any way, we believe that privacy and security are essential to honest self-expression and this philosophy is key to every product that we create.”

 Are there any safety features?

-There are no parental controls, privacy, or location settings neither is there any safety information available for parents as the app relies on the settings within Snapchat.
+There were no parental controls, privacy or location settings.
+Nor was there any safety information available for parents as the app relied on settings within Snapchat.